|

 The land is treated with the respect it deserves as the base of the entire operation and indeed as the base of human life.
 In all operations-pest management, tillage, fertilization- the effect on soil is considered.
 We at Five Springs Farm view the earth as a living being and the soil as the basis of human life.

 All CSAs are small within the context of modern agriculture and many are small indeed.
 Many CSA farms are less than 10 acres of cultivation.
 CSAs tend to be energy efficient with plenty of handwork and little energy expended in distribution (the average distance from food to plate outside of community supported agriculture is 1300 miles!).
+Perhaps the best resource for beginning and prospective CSA farmers as well as those with more experience is the book "Sharing the Harvest" by Elizabeth Henderson.
+This book is widely available, published by Chelsea Green

+Some of the many Internet resources on CSA and related topics can be researched from our Links page.
 Our own CSA, Highlands BioProduce is a small farmers co-op serving the Tri-Cities area of northeast Tennessee/ southwest Virginia.
 The season runs 23 weeks from mid May to Mid October.
 John Woodworth manages the day to day operation of our CSA .

 For More Information